‘Teen Mom’ Star Farrah Abraham Slammed for Supporting Roseanne Barr Tweet On Trump Freeing Kids From ‘Pimps’

 — Farrah Abraham (@F1abraham) March 31, 2018

-Wishing her miniature pony Starburst happy birthday, Farrah sprinkled her post with a plethora of hash tags, ranging from “#carrotcake #birthday #easter #bunny” to “#floral #minature #palameno.”
+Wishing her miniature pony Starburst happy birthday, Farrah sprinkled her post with a plethora of hashtags, ranging from “#carrotcake #birthday #easter #bunny” to “#floral #minature #palameno.”

 Fans also stepped up to correct Abraham’s spelling errors in the tweet.